-Most expatriates moving to Indonesia come from countries with robust healthcare systems, so when they arrive in Indonesia, they may not be aware of how the system works or what kind of insurance plan they should look into.
+When they move to Indonesia, expatriates may not be aware of how the local healthcare system works or what kind of insurance plan they should look into.

 Knowing the ins and outs of Indonesia's healthcare system could prove vital to your expat experience.
 Expats living in this Southeast Asian country should understand the quality of care available, coverage options, and the process for accessing care in this country.